 Whilst in my experience most chef jobs have long hours, there are some positions available with fewer working hours.
 Restaurants that only serve meals at lunchtime, large venues such as sports stadiums, and food trucks are all great places to look for chef jobs with fewer hours.

 As readers can see from above there are options for those who have a passion for cooking but who don’t want to work excessive hours.
-The trade-off for the reduced hours can be a lower level of cuisine being produced (a chef will struggle to find a Michelin star kitchenOpens in a new tab. that has low hours for example.)
+The trade-off for the reduced hours can be a lower level of cuisine being produced (a chef will struggle to find a Michelin star kitchen that has low hours for example.)
 However, this is not always the case.

-There are more and more surprising places that a chef can workOpens in a new tab..
+There are more and more surprising places that a chef can work.
 Although the hours may still be long the location can more than makeup for it!

 Owning a food truck can be a great way for experienced chefs to produce excellent food that they are passionate about, whilst also allowing them the freedom to work the hours they choose.